adobe/asset-share-commons/_pages/getting-started/set-up/index.md

 ### Other setup considerations

-* AEM as a Cloud Services requires an Adobe Support ticket to open up SMTP/E-mail.
-In order to use emailing Sharing in Asset Share Commons, you must make this request before configuring your CQ Mailer OSGi configuration.
+* AEM as a Cloud Services require setup of [advanced networking to connect to SMTP/E-mail services](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/examples/email-service.html).
+In order to use email sharing in Asset Share Commons, you must make set up advanced networking before configuring your [CQ Mailer OSGi configuration](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/examples/email-service.html#osgi-configuration).
 * Only [Asset Renditions](../../development/asset-renditions) are supported.
   * This requires the [Asset Renditions](../../development/asset-renditions) to be deployed as OSGi configurations (mapping the "name" to the actual rendition).
   * Download of Dynamic Media renditions is supported, via ExternalRedirectAssetRenditionDispatcher OSGi configurations.